bas-rustenburg/ace-presentation/ace.rst

 Subaim 1.1
 ----------
-The experimental parameters, |theta| , can be estimated using Bayes rule:
+The experimental parameters, |lt_theta| , can be estimated using Bayes rule:
-|Bayes| , where
+|lt_Bayes| , where

-  - |posterior| is the posterior distribution.
+  - |lt_posterior| is the posterior distribution.
 The probability of the parameters given the observed data. *This is what we want to know!*
-  - |likelihood| is the likelihood.
+  - |lt_likelihood| is the likelihood.
 The probability of the observed data, given a single set of parameters.
-  - |prior| are distributions containing prior information.
+  - |lt_prior| are distributions containing prior information.
 We can use this to propagate errors.

 We can sample from the posterior distribution by using a technique called *Markov chain Monte Carlo*.